lukaszcz/HCPL/README.md

 HCPL is a programming language and a proof checker based on illative combinatory logic - a foundational system dating back to the work of Haskell Curry and his school.
-One could say that the logic is dynamically typed.
+In brief, one could say that the logic is dynamically typed.
 As a programming language, HCPL is similar to Lisp but with more syntactic sugar.